Big Pigeon in Southwest Iowa

 US POWs in Tunisia

-The Allies lost the race to Tunis, and then fought for six months before the Axis forces in Tunisia were finally cornered and surrendered.
+After the Allies lost the race to Tunis, combat continued for six months before the Axis forces in Tunisia were finally cornered and surrendered.

 Preliminaries - The Tunisian Campaign began with four salient events in November 1942: